jonasmkarlsson/generate-data/README.md

 - Lastname - Last names of Sweden.
 - Location - Location/Cities of Sweden.
 - Street - Streets of Sweden.
+- Avatar URL - A link to a generated avatar (http://avatars.adorable.io) with the size 100x100 pixels

 ##Sequence
 The sequence column are using regular expression to generate the data.